 Cosmic Crisp Washington state apples: a stellar new apple variety

 So what makes a perfect apple in my book?
 Foremost, it has to be sweet.
 It also has to be firm and crisp with a skin that yields to my bite.
 And because apples are one of my favourite fruits to bake with, it also needs withstand heat without becoming mushy.
+Cosmic Crispยฎ apples are all of the above, and then some.

 Cosmic Crisp apples are a non-GMO, classically bred apple grown in the Pacific Northwest.
 They are are a cross between Enterprise and Honeycrisp apples and were naturally bred over a period of 20 years at Washington State University to create a beautiful, tasty, natural, and all around perfect apple.

-Cosmic Crisp® Washington state apples are crispier and sweeter than other varieties.
-They're also large and juicy with a remarkably crunchy texture - they almost *snap* when you bite into them!
+Cosmic Crispยฎ Washington state apples are crispier and sweeter than other varieties.
+They're also large and juicy with a remarkably crunchyย texture - they almost *snap* when you bite into them.
+Moreover, these apples are great for bakingโthey withstand the heat of my oven and hold their shape well.
+They also impart natural sweetness to baked goods.

 Cosmic Crisps are Slow to Brown

-Another noteworthy quality - Cosmic Crisp® apples are slow to brown.
-If you have a little kiddo like mine that takes a few bites of an apple and leaves it, well, their slow browning nature means I can salvage those half eaten apples when I find them lying around the house.
+Another noteworthy quality, Cosmic Crispยฎ apples are slow to brown.
+If you have a little kiddo like mine that takes a few bites of an apple and leaves it, well, their slow browning nature means I can salvage those half eaten apples when I find them lying around the house. ย

 Furthermore, when it comes to baking and cooking, the slow browning quality means I can slice them without needing to rush through the rest of my prep- unlike regular apples, they'll stay fresh looking longer.
 Side note: as a food stylist and photographer, I love this trait.